Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 #7 – Change the Environment

 If you’re able, choose an alternative environment to the gym or classroom with mirrors.
 Studies have shown that exercising in a gym or in front of a mirror leads to increased body dissatisfaction and higher self-objectification.
 Consider performing training sessions in another non-gym setting or outdoors (plus, exercising outdoors has greater health benefits to exercising in a gym!).
-Watch this video for some ideas on exercising outdoors:

 Group class fitness instructors can cover up mirrors with a sheet, move items in front of the mirrors to minimize the reflection, or have the class face the back of the room instead of the mirrors.
 If possible, remove or reduce posters that may increase self-objectification.